navgurukul/bhanwari-devi/README.md

 ## Bhanwari Devi

-Bhanwari Devi is an inspiring human being for us.
-She has faught like hell for her rights and social injustice.
-We have decided to give her name to this project.
+Bhanwari Devi is an oppressed-caste woman who dared to fight against the feudal, casteist and patriarchal structures of rural Rajasthan.
+We have given project name as a respect to her from our team.
 Read more about her [here](https://medium.com/@dalithistorynow/dalit-history-month-2019-celebrating-bhanwari-devi-c4bd47d7126e).

 ## Let's code and build something beautiful together